Technology R&D Projects

 Our core expertise in pulse-sequence design, parallel imaging, compressed sensing, model-based image reconstruction, and machine learning, allows us to question long-established assumptions about data acquisition, image formation, and even scanner design.

-This project has led to substantial breakthroughs in rapid, continuous, comprehensive MRI methods, in machine learning approaches to MR data acquisition and reconstruction, and in artificial intelligence (AI) algorithms for medical image analysis.
+Prior iterations of this project have led to substantial breakthroughs in rapid, continuous, comprehensive MRI methods, in machine learning approaches to MR data acquisition and reconstruction, and in artificial intelligence (AI) algorithms for medical image analysis.

 Some of our advances are already clinically available worldwide.
 For example, GRASP, a technique that produces clear MR images without requiring patients to hold their breath during exams, ships on Siemens MRI scanners under the name Compressed Sensing GRASP-VIBE.